sniklaus/youtube-watchmarker/README.md

 The extension stores data locally in IndexedDB by default.
 For additional backup, you can export your data as JSON or optionally configure Supabase for cloud storage.

 **How do I set up Supabase sync?**
 Go to the extension options, configure your Supabase URL and API key, then switch to the Supabase provider.
-You'll need to create the database schema manually using the provided SQL.
+The extension will provide the SQL code to create the required table in your Supabase database - simply copy and run it in the SQL Editor.

 **What's the difference between browser history and YouTube history sync?**
 Browser history sync extracts YouTube video visits from your browser's history, while YouTube history sync fetches your watch history directly from YouTube's API.
 Both sources are merged for completeness.